LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 the wild: endless variants of the letter lambda, the [Lisp salamander][salamander], and the [Lisp alien][alien].

 But logos have to be beautiful and simple, so they are easily remembered.
-The salamander isn't the former and the alien isn't the latter.
+These don't necessarily fit these criteria.
 So we've created this as an alternative:

 <img src="/assets/img/logo/blue.png" width="300" alt="new logo" title="new logo">